 Advertorial posts help brands with awareness.
 As a blogger, you should not be expected to endorse the service or product and can openly describe it, or you can test the product or service and provide an honest and open review of its pros and cons.
-I do a lot of these and charge USD450 per post including social media and full disclosure to my readers.
+I do some of these and charge USD450 per post including social media and full disclosure to my readers.

 Link building (USD100 – USD1,000)

 I make a point to differentiate the sponsored posts from the pure link building strategy, especially when talking to brands about their Influencer Marketing efforts, because the objectives are very different.

 Link building is perhaps the most talked about concept in online marketing, together with SEO, which is closely related.

 Everything in the digital world starts with driving traffic to your blog.
 Once you have the traffic, it is easier to monetise a blog.
 The best way to grow the traffic to your site is through organic ways.
 That is, by appearing top on the Google search results page when somebody is looking for information.

 As Google is very customer oriented, it shows search results based on what it believes will give you the best answer to your question.
 And this accuracy and relevance is determined by millions of aspects in Google’s algorithm among which is how knowledgeable you are on the topic, something which we call Authority.

 For example, if your website talks exclusively about how to boil an egg in New York City it will likely have a lot of people linking to it when they talk about boiling eggs.
 Because it is exclusively devoted to the subject and a lot of external websites have linked to it, every time somebody living in NYC searches “How to boil an egg” the chances of the egg boiling site appearing at the top of the search results page are high because Google will consider you an authority on egg boiling.